spanner/radiant-reader-extension/README.md

 ## Latest

-* **currently requires the `preconfiguration` branch of radiant**
+* everything updated for 0.9.x
-* public interface internationalized
+* public interface internationalized;
-* New configuration interface
+* Uses the new configuration interface;
-* Messaging much simplified: now intended to be purely administrative.
+* Messaging much simplified and now intended to be purely administrative.

 ## Status